jokathanjoka/SILENT-SOBX-MD/README.md

-`✠ IF YOU DON'T HAVE YOUR SESSION_ID SO U CAN GET IT CLICK ON SESSION_ID BUTTON AND PASTE YOUR NUMBER With COUNTRY CODE EXAMPLE:+2557145950xx THEN YOU CAN GET YOUR SESSION_ID ✠`
+`IF YOU DON'T HAVE YOUR SESSION_ID SO U CAN GET IT CLICK ON SESSION_ID BUTTON AND PASTE YOUR NUMBER With COUNTRY CODE EXAMPLE:+2557145950xx THEN YOU CAN GET YOUR SESSION_ID`